sap-tutorials/xpa-tutorials/tutorials/xpa-sac-cxsp-add-new-spendtype/xpa-sac-cxsp-add-new-spendtype.md

     - `AMOUNT`
     - `PRICE`

-    If you want to add a fourth `Base_Account/Measure (Sales Planning)`, you would need to add another step at the end of the data action `SAP_SD_IM_ActualActivityP&LCalculation`.
+    If you want to add a fourth `Base_Account/Measure (Sales Planning)`, you would need to add another step at the end of the data action `SAP_SD_IM_SalesPlanning_ActualActivityP&LCalculation`.
 The step would follow the same pattern like the others you just looked at.

 ### Adjust Planning Applications